 The program began with 19 students who have since achieved excellence in their fields.
 By 1998, the program expanded to more than 500 students and received “college” status.
 The Honors College has since become a major social and intellectual force on campus.
 It now has more than 1100 members.

 Distinguished professor Jeffrey Hopper replaced Larry Long as the dean of the Honors College in 2001 and was joined by Mrs. Debbie Baird as the new administrator at the same time.
 Mrs. Baird serves as a special academic advisor to honors students and coordinates honors contracts.

 In 2011, Dr. J. Warren Casey became the Dean of the Honors College.

-The current Dean is Dr. Mike James, a distinguished professor of communication.
-He was appointed in January of 2015 by President Bruce McLarty.
+The Current Dean is Dr. Kevin Kehl.
+He was appointed in June of 2020 by President Bruce McLarty.